Aliases for CHCHD2 Gene

 GeneCards Summary for CHCHD2 Gene

 CHCHD2 (Coiled-Coil-Helix-Coiled-Coil-Helix Domain Containing 2) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Mitochondrial protein import.
+Among its related pathways are Mitochondrial protein import and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is CHCHD10.

 UniProtKB/Swiss-Prot for CHCHD2 Gene

 Transcription factor.
 Binds to the oxygen responsive element of COX4I2 and activates its transcription under hypoxia conditions (4% oxygen), as well as normoxia conditions (20% oxygen) (PubMed:23303788).